sanskriti92/Project_3/README.md

 # Kafka_Spark_Streaming
 ## Project Description
-This project aims to read the streaming data and process it and store it in a parquet file.
+This project aims to read the streaming data and process.

 ## Technologies Used
 - Hadoop - version 3.2.2